 Ireland’s Electricity Generation Mix for 2019:

-The chart shows that in 2018, gas (52%) was the biggest source of power, followed by renewables (33%).
+The chart shows that in 2019, gas (51%) was the biggest source of power, followed by wind (32%).
 There’s an interesting story to tell about each fuel source, so let’s dig a little deeper.

 Turf-powered electricity is both polluting and expensive.
 However, the Irish government wants to prevent job losses so they’ve decided to prop up the turf-burning industry with subsidies.
-You pay to keep turf-burning power plants open with a levy on your electricity bill.
+You pay to keep Ireland’s final turf-burning power plant open with a levy on your electricity bill.

 Natural gas has two major advantages.
 Firstly, you can easily throttle gas plants to match demand.
 Secondly, natural gas is cost-effective.
 These factors made gas the dominant power source in Ireland for 2018.
 Unfortunately though, relying too much on gas brings problems:

 Problem #1: Supply Insecurity

 Insecure gas supply is major problem for Ireland.
 In 2016 we got nearly 70% of our gas from indigenous sources including the Kinsale and Corrib gas fields.
 However, these gas fields are running out; each year we’re more and more dependent on imports.
 Worse still, all the pipelines that supply Ireland with gas come from Britain.
 This means we’re basically buggered if Britain ever decides to turn off the tap.
 One possible solution to this problem is to build an import terminal for liquefied gas (LNG) in the Shannon Estuary.
 The USA is very keen on this idea because it would let them take a share of the European gas market from Russia.
 Similarly, the European Union is keen to have a more diverse gas supply.
 However, an LNG terminal won’t solve the second problem with gas:

 Problem #2: Greenhouse Gas Emissions